xcp-ng/xcp-ng-org/docs/installation/hardware.md

 A given device may be supported at one of two levels:

-1. Presence on the [Hardware Compatibility List](#-hardware-compatibility-list-hcl) guarantees support by XCP-ng.
+1. Presence on the [Hardware Compatibility List](#hardware-compatibility-list-hcl) guarantees support by XCP-ng.
 With some exceptions described in the next section.
 2. Many devices outside the HCL are also supported, but are not tested routinely.
-See [Supported hardware outside the HCL](#-supported-hardware-outside-the-hcl).
+See [Supported hardware outside the HCL](#supported-hardware-outside-the-hcl).

-## 📖 Hardware Compatibility List (HCL)
+## 📖 Hardware Compatibility List (HCL) {#hardware-compatibility-list-hcl}

 XCP-ng 8.3 shares a compatibility list with XenServer 8.4.
 Thus, devices listed on [XenServer's Hardware Compatibility List](http://hcl.xenserver.com/) are supported, with rare exceptions.

 Exceptions include devices which require *proprietary* software components to operate (closed source drivers, for example).
 Such devices do not impede the use of XCP-ng, but their features cannot be exploited.

-## ♻ Supported hardware outside the HCL
+## ♻ Supported hardware outside the HCL {#supported-hardware-outside-the-hcl}

 Many devices outside the HCL actually work perfectly with XCP-ng.
 Contrarily to some hypervisors, XCP-ng does not demand the use of servers from a curated short list.
 Most of the hardware support depends on the Linux kernel drivers plus vendor drivers covering a very large range of devices.